-(14) “Disposition agreement” means a formal nonpublic agreement by which the health care provider agrees to comply with certain conditions and the Board stays further investigation or forgoes further action on a matter based on compliance with those conditions.
+(15) “Disposition agreement” means a formal nonpublic agreement by which the health care provider agrees to comply with certain conditions and the disciplinary panel stays further investigation or forgoes further action on a matter based on compliance with those conditions.

-(a) The final written decision of the Board which results from a contested case proceeding or other formal proceeding and which contains findings of fact, conclusions of law, and a disposition which:
+(a) The final written decision of the Board or disciplinary panel which results from a contested case proceeding or other formal proceeding and which contains findings of fact, conclusions of law, and a disposition which:

 (i) Denies a license;

 (ii) Sanctions by reprimand, probation, fine, consent order, suspension, or revocation;